Preparing the next generation of secondary teachers.

 Restorative justice as a classroom management model is embedded in each course.

 General Education at Kutztown University is designed to provide students with a foundation of learning a variety of subject areas and is required by the Pennsylvania State System of Higher Education.
 The General Education checksheet can be found here.
-Students must take courses (totalling 42-45 credits) that fulfill the following categories Click through each category to find the current course lists:
+Students must take courses (totaling 42-45 credits) that fulfill the following categories Click through each category to find the current course lists:

 It is highly recommended to plan ahead and take Gen Ed courses that also count toward your program.